Latest update: 2020-04-15 17:21:18

 It is the responsibility of the National Council of the College of Dental Surgeons to verify the regularity of diplomas, titles, certificates and certificates, to grant automatic recognition and then to rule on the application for inclusion on the Order's roster.

-To go further Article L. 4151-5 of the Public Health Code.
+For further information: Article L. 4151-5 of the Public Health Code.

 The regime of individual authorisation to practise